Aswaglord/BlackBearTavern/README.md

 Usage:

 -Login screen: this is the first page you will be brought to when entering this application, at this screen you will enter your user ID and password to log on your username is given to you when your manager creates your profile.
+(If you want to test as manager...
+Username is: testAdmin and Password is: password)

 -Management: if you signed in as a manger you will be brought to the manger welcome screen here you will have 3 choices: